 HOW LESS CAN BE MORE: THE BENEFITS OF SIMPLIFYING LIFE

 In this post I’d like to share with you how less can be more and the benefits of simplifying life.
 I hope it encourages you to really think about what you let into your life.
 I also hope it gives you courage and inspiration to choose less of the things which bring you down to make more space for the things that lift you up.
 Have less to have more!

 THE BENEFITS OF SIMPLIFYING LIFE

 So many times, in my own life, I’ve found that simpler is often easier.
-Whether it’s choosing food to feed my family or choosing what clothes I want to wear that day – simpler is often easier.
+Whether it’s choosing food to feed my family or choosing what clothes I want to wear that day – simpler is often the best option.

 When things are easier, they’re usually more enjoyable and rewarding.
 Better still, they usually have less stress and overwhelm attached to them too.